ibm-cloud-docs/openwhisk/prep.md

 3. (`Optional`) If you want to pre-compile the code, you can compile your compressed source code with the Docker runtime image using `-compile`

-   1. Compile the function to a executable stored in a zip file
+   1. Compile the function to a executable stored in a compressed file

    ```bash
    docker run -i openwhisk/action-golang-v1.15:nightly -compile main <src.zip >main-bin.zip